hasura/graphql-engine/manual/tutorial/4-explore-hasura-cluster.rst

 .. meta::
    :description: Part 4 of a set of learning exercises meant for exploring Hasura in detail.
-This part shows you how to consume the data service's instant JSON API.
+This part shows you how to consume the data microservice's instant JSON API.
    :keywords: hasura, getting started, step 4, data API

 ===================================